TimmyChan/ConeThesis/Working Non-Object Oriented Version/README.md

 		Takes Hilbert Basis of D, removes shortest extremal ray of D not contained in C Takes conical hull of vectors remaining from previous step, return this intermediate cone.

+Changelog:
+5/20/18 - v0.9 complete, passed Dr. Gubeladze's verification of homogenous cases for dimension 2 and 3.
+Before 5/20
+v0.8 I/O improvements, allows for inputting custom inner/outer cones with error checking. v0.7 Fixed import issues and began using fork of SAGE that includes PyNormaliz2 v0.6 I/O improvements, allows for choosing which program and dimension with error checking v0.5 Completed outputing data to file instead of to terminal v0.4 Combined TopDown and BottomUp into one experiment v0.3 Added BottomUp Algorithm v0.2 Generalized TopDown Algorithm for any dimensions > 2 v0.1 Added TopDown Algorithm for dimensions 3, 4 and 5.